 Property Administrations Role in Donation Documentation:

 Appropriate acknowledgement of gifts is particularly important.
-Donations should be processed immediately by development after the donation is received at the University.
+Donations should be processed immediately by advancement after the donation is received at the University.
 The tasks listed should be followed:

 1.)
 Gather all donation documentation and fill out the Donation Transmittal Form.
 Property Administration will retain a copy of all donation documents as the official record of the University.
 Departments should forward a legible copy of all donation documents to Property Administration, including: